SilentSoul8R/SilentSoul8R/README.md

 # 👋 About Me

 **Computer Engineering student building things from the ground up.**
-I like understanding how systems actually work — from OOP fundamentals and databases to full applications — before reaching for frameworks.
-Currently exploring full-stack development, AI-integrated tools, and game logic while studying at UET Lahore.
+I like understanding how systems actually work, from OOP fundamentals and databases to full applications, before reaching for frameworks.
+I am Currently exploring full-stack development, AI-integrated tools, and game logic while studying at UET Lahore.
+LOVE OOP!.
 </div>

 ---